neumino/neumino.github.io/movies.md

-### kid 90
+### Dark Web: Cicada 3301
-*Released on 2021-03-12, vote average 8.6*
+*Released on 2021-03-12, vote average 6.9*

-As a teenager in the &#39;90s, Soleil Moon Frye carried a video camera everywhere she went.
-She documented hundreds of hours of footage and then locked it away for over 20 years.
+Genius hacker Connor discovers Cicada 3301, an online treasure hunt that could be a recruiting tool for a secret society.
+Soon Conner, art-expert friend Avi, and secretive librarian Gwen are dashing from graffiti sites to ancient libraries to uncover real-world clues.
+But they must outrun aggressive NSA agents, also hot on the trail of Cicada, who want the glory for themselves.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0kbgWzN0OWc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/PhTViyWswUU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>